Saidiibrahim/chatgpt_assistant/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions or issues with this project, please contact Jane Doe at ibrahim.aka.ajax@gmail.com.
+If you have any questions or issues with this project, please contact Ibrahim at ibrahim.aka.ajax@gmail.com.